DotCamp/wp-table-builder/readme.txt

 ## Import Tables

-You can import tables from CSV files.
-You can import both single and multiple CSV files.
-Multiple CSV files will have to be zipped.
+You can import tables from CSV or XML files.
+You can import both single and multiple CSV or XML files.
+Multiple files will have to be zipped.

 You can also import tables from TablePress plugin.

+## Export Tables

+Just like importing you can import the tables to CSV or XML files.

+If you are looking to move tables created with WP Table Builder to another site, XML is the better choice as it will preserve table settings.

 == Frequently Asked Questions ==